 - Is there another activity you could do on the way home; Crazy Golf is always a win with my family?
 If by the seaside, the amusements or even a paddle in the sea?

 - What about looking for some grass tournaments in the summer?
 Children love the idea of playing on grass, especially after watching Wimbledon.
 (One of my next blogs will focus on this)

 - Is there a location significant to you, which you could show your child?
 I’ve driven past houses I’ve lived in the past, when they have been near tournaments.

 - What about a shopping trip on the way back?
 Is there an outlet village or a retail park and you could buy a new tennis outfit for your child?

 You can probably think of other things and I’d be interested to hear of them.
 I think it is important to try and make tournaments as fun as possible to keep your child’s enthusiasm especially if they find the matches challenging.

 I am a tennis parent, educationalist and author.
-My guide for tennis parents is written and I’m now looking for a publisher.
-Please follow me on on twitter @tennisdaduk.
+If you’ve found this blog interesting, then please buy a copy of my guide for tennis parents, ‘Trophies, tears and line calls’ which is available from Amazon.
+Equally please follow me on on twitter @tennisdaduk.